What do you get when you cross the unassuming and good-natured slide-in campaign with impossibly powerful display rules?

 Here’s another cool way to use Yes/No buttons: to segment your audience.

 With Yes/No buttons, audiences effectively segment themselves.
-Once your audience is segmented, you can target different promotions to different groups, increasing conversion opportunities even more.
+Once your email list is segmented, you can target different promotions to different groups, increasing conversion opportunities even more.

-Here’s how you could implement this hack.
+Here’s how you could use this hack.
 We’ll use the example of someone doing restaurant email marketing, with different lists depending on whether patrons preferred eating in or takeout.

 Create your campaign and set your scroll percentage as described in tip #1.